-When changing the tyre size, have the traffic-related equipment such as the splash guard system, warning plates, lighting and the brake system checked for proper setting by qualified staff and adapted if necessary.
+When changing the tyre size, have the traffic-related equipment such as the splash guard system, warning plates, lighting, underride guard and the brake system checked for proper setting by qualified staff and adapted if necessary, even if the tyre combination is already included in the vehicle registration documents.

-10.19 Brake system
+10.19 Brake system and axles

-10.19.1 Check brake system for proper functioning
+10.19.1 Check brake system for proper functioning.